 Novozymes and Chr.
 Hansen formed Novonesis

-Novozymes, the world’s largest microbial technologies and enzymes provider, has merged with Chr.
-Hansen, a bioscience supplier, and formed Novonesis.
-This Danish merger, reportedly the largest ever in the country, provides plant-based food and health bio solutions and household care across 30 industries.
+Novozymes, the world’s largest provider of microbial technologies and enzymes, has merged with Chr.
+Hansen, a bioscience supplier, to form Novonesis.
+This Danish merger, reportedly the largest ever in the country, provides plant-based food, health bio solutions, and household care across 30 industries.

 Infinite Roots secured a substantial Series B funding.